Voice from Libya: No one is winning

 "It's not fair to say Libya, or the Arab world, is unsuited for democracy," she added.

-"I was here in 2011 and there was a real belief in change then, there was real momentum, before things went wrong," she said.
+"I was here [in Tripoli] in 2011 and there was a real belief in change back then, there was real momentum, before things went wrong," she said.

-A UN-led peace process might give Libya a chance to pause the killing, Bugaighis told this website.
+A UN-led peace process might help Libya to pause the killing after six years of war, Bugaighis told this website.

-But neither the UN, the EU, or any foreign power had so far addressed the core issue for stability, she said.
+But neither the UN, the EU, or any foreign power had shown real interest in the core issue for stability, she said.

-"There will be no peace without reconciliation and no reconciliation without transitional justice," Bugaighis, who is a lawyer, said.
+"There will be no peace without a fully inclusive reconciliation process and no reconciliation without transitional justice," Bugaighis, who is a lawyer, said.

 "In Libya, since 2011, there has been no accountability whatsoever.
 Everybody just got away with everything they did - you can't build a country on that," she said.